 You may hire someone else to perform your “de-stressors,” or you can discover out what works best for you and do it yourself.
 One thing to keep in mind: determining what works best for you is not a one-time procedure.
 Don’t be scared to experiment with different options.
 Your brain will soon inform you which activities you’re doing are the most beneficial to you.

 Consider your examinations as a deadline-driven assignment.
-Is it true that the examinations will be held in 60 days?
+Are the exams in 60 days?
 That is the end of your 60-day challenge.
 The best part is that there is a clear end in sight.

-Determine the essentials, such as which examinations you have, how the grades are assigned, and how long you need to study for each one.
+Determine the essentials, such as which exams you have, how they will be graded, and how long you need to study for each one.
 Expect to learn a lot, but knowing where you’ll obtain your grades will help you prioritise.